Consistent Tie-Strength Labeling for Multilayer Strong Triadic Closure: Experiments

-\begin{itemize} \item \texttt{ExactML} and \texttt{ExactML+} are the exact computations using the ILPs (\Cref{section:ilp}). \item \texttt{BLExact} and \texttt{BLExact+} are the exact baseline computations based on using the single layer graph ILP STC and STC+ formulations computing the STC, or STC+, resp., for each layer independently. \item \texttt{Approx} and \texttt{Approx+} are our approximation algorithms (\Cref{alg:klayerstc} and \Cref{alg:klayerstcplus}). \item As baselines heuristics \texttt{BLstc} and \texttt{BLstc+}, we first approximate the solutions of the STC and STC+ in each layer independently and then fix the inconsistencies.
-To this end, we determine all \emph{strong} edges that lead to inconsistencies and label them \emph{weak} edges to obtain consistency. \end{itemize} In order to compute the vertex covers in the wedge graphs, we use the pricing algorithm (with unit weights in the unweighted case) and the greedy algorithm that iteratively adds the vertex that covers most uncovered edges.
-We append \texttt{(P)} for pricing and \texttt{(G)} for greedy to the algorithm names, e.g., \texttt{Approx(P)} for our STC approximation using the pricing method.
+For the approximation-based methods, we compute the required vertex covers in the wedge graphs using the pricing algorithm (with unit weights in the unweighted case)~\citep{bar1981linear} and a greedy algorithm that iteratively adds the vertex covering the largest number of uncovered edges (see~\cite{vazirani2001approximation}).
+We append \texttt{(P)} for pricing and \texttt{(G)} for greedy to the algorithm names, e.g., \algvp for our STC approximation using the pricing method.

+The aggregation-based baselines capture a common heuristic in multilayer analysis: reducing the network to a single weighted graph before applying a single-layer method.
+This enforces identical labels across layers for shared edges and thus eliminates cross-layer conflicts.
+However, since STC constraints are evaluated independently in each layer, aggregation can mask layer-specific open wedges and may produce solutions that violate STC in individual layers.
+We therefore additionally report the number of STC violations per layer for these baselines.

+Finally, we do not compare against learning-based tie-strength prediction methods.
+These are typically studied in supervised, single-layer settings under application-specific definitions of tie strength (see~\cite{cheng2025bts}), whereas our work addresses an unsupervised structural optimization problem with explicit multilayer STC constraints.
+We therefore focus on optimization-based baselines targeting the same problem.

 We implemented our algorithms in C++ using GNU CC Compiler~11.4.0 with the flag \texttt{--O3}.
-We used Gurobi 11 with Python 3.11 for solving ILPs.
-All experiments run on a computer cluster.
+We used Gurobi 11 for solving ILPs.
+All experiments ran on a computer cluster.
 Each experiment had an exclusive node with an Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz and 96~GB of RAM.
 We used a time limit of 12 hours.
-The source code and data sets are available at \url{https://gitlab.com/multilayergraphs/multilayerstc}\,.
+The source code and all datasets are available at \url{https://gitlab.com/multilayergraphs/multilayerstc}.